rstudio/rsconnect/guide/guide.md

 Once the deploy finishes, your browser should automatically open up to your newly deployed application.

-Congratulations, you've deployed your first application.
+Congratulations! you've deployed your first application. :-)

-Feel free to make changes to your code, and run `deployApp` again.
+Feel free to make changes to your code, and run `deployApp` again, you will note the second time you deploy, it takes much as time, as the packages have already been built.

 ### Application Instances